Wildlife in Allen County, Indiana

 According to the Purdue Forestry and Natural Resources "Got Nature?" blog, invasive species are non-native plants, animals, insects, or diseases that can cause harm to the environment, disrupt ecosystems and threaten native species.
 As spring approaches, it's an ideal time to address them before they overtake native plants and affect water availability or soil quality.
 Read more here: What Are Invasive Species and Why Should I Care?

-4. Report Terrestrial invasive species DNR is seeking sighting information for invasive species in Indiana.
+Report Terrestrial invasive species DNR is seeking sighting information for invasive species in Indiana.
 If you believe you have spotted an invasive species, report it and, if possible, get pictures to assist in expert identification.
 At Indiana Department of Natural Resources.
+Discussed April 25, 2023 on a post by the Indiana Invasive Plant Advisory Committee on Facebook.

 Posted by Indiana Native Plant Society on Friday, July 12, 2019